Makrut Thai Lime Citrus Tree

 Please Note: There is a movement to remove the name Kieffer as a description because it is used as a slang against certain religious groups and so you will no longer see the name on our label or descriptions moving forward.

 Click here to view our Citrus Growing Guide.

 Site and Soil: In spring, summer and fall, keep your potted Citrus in a location with 1/2 day to full sun.
 In the winter, place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

-Hardiness: We recommend bringing Thai Lime to a well-lit and protected location in early fall before frost.
+Hardiness: Hardy to about 30-35° F. We recommend bringing into a well-lit and protected location in early fall before frost.

 Bearing Age: 1-2 years after planting

 Bloom Time: Spring

 Ripening Time: Winter to early spring.

 Care: Fertilize with citrus mix 3-4 times per year with typical applications in late winter (Jan-Feb), late spring (May-June) and early fall (Sept-Oct).

 Pests & Diseases: While outside, Citrus plants will likely not be bothered by insect pests.
 Be on the lookout for slugs.
 Indoors, Citrus can have mites and/or aphids.
 Watch carefully for any problems and treat with an insecticidal soap or wash them off.
 We have not seen any disease problems on our Citrus plants.